scottishgovernment/resources.mygov.scot/_standard/operational-acceptance.markdown

 ##Statement

 Be able to test the end-to-end service in an environment identical to that of the live version on all common browsers and devices.
-Use dummy accounts and a representative sample of users.
+Use dummy accounts and a representative sample of users

 ##Rationale

-* The transactional service's fitness for use (functional requirements) and fitness for purpose (quality attributes) have been validated and verified prior to go live.
+* Fitness - The transactional service's fitness for use (functional requirements) and fitness for purpose (quality attributes) have been validated and verified prior to go live
-* Ensure buy in from support services such as infrastructure for the service prior to launch
+* Support - Ensure commitment of support services such as infrastructure for the service prior to launch
-* Validate integration with shared service components such as system monitoring, security and service reporting
+* Component Integration - Validate integration with shared service components such as system monitoring, security and service reporting
-* Validate the behaviour of the service in circumstances common to the users of the service such as various browsers and mobile devices
+* Browsers & Devices - Validate the behaviour of the service in circumstances common to the users of the service such as various browsers and mobile devices

 ##Implications